rethinkdb/rethinkdb-rs/api/ruby/index.md

 Drop a table.
 The table and all its data will be deleted.

-If succesful, the operation returns an object: {"dropped": 1}.
+If successful, the operation returns an object: {"dropped": 1}.
 If the specified table doesn't exist a `RqlRuntimeError` is thrown.

 __Example:__ Drop a table named 'dc_universe'.